AdobeDocs/experience-manager-64.en/help/sites/classic-ui-authoring/using/classic-feature-search-promote.md

 discoiquuid: 277d7e67-5778-48cb-89bb-29bcc734a485
 ---

-# Adding Search&Promote Features To Your Page{#adding-search-promote-features-to-your-page}
+# Adding Search&amp;Promote Features To Your Page {#adding-search-promote-features-to-your-page}

-To integrate Search&Promote capabilities in your web site, use the Search&Promote components to add the following features to your pages:
+To integrate Search&amp;Promote capabilities in your web site, use the Search&amp;Promote components to add the following features to your pages:

 * Keyword search
 * Search results page
 * Search refinement
 * Banners

-Note that you can use Search&Promote capabilities only if your AEM administrator has enabled them.
-See [Integrating with Adobe Search&Promote](../../../sites/administering/using/search-and-promote.md).
+Note that you can use Search&amp;Promote capabilities only if your AEM administrator has enabled them.
+See [Integrating with Adobe Search&amp;Promote](../../../sites/administering/using/search-and-promote.md).

-Facets are configured on the Search&Promote server, as is the information that each component provides.
+Facets are configured on the Search&amp;Promote server, as is the information that each component provides.
 The following table provides a brief description of each component.
 Subsequent sections provide detailed information about their use.

 <table>
  <tbody>